Michael Mackin O'Mara

 at the end of memory

-while el Norte numbers our bones
+while the north wind numbers our bones

 • a poem (Ars Poetica)